kinode-dao/kinode-book/src/kit/build-start-package.md

 # `kit build-start-package`

-`kit build-start-package` builds, installs and starts the indicated package directory, or the current working directory if none supplied
+`kit build-start-package` builds, installs and starts the indicated package directory, or the current working directory if none supplied, e.g.,

- e.g.,

 ```
 kit build-start-package foo